FinixLei/renascence_finix/README.md

 *Below is the example for constructing API-2 (list all the categories) above.*

 1. In model package, add CategoryFirstLevel.java and CategorySecondLevel.java;
    This is to use @Entity, @Table, @Id, @Column and some other JPA annotations to create DB schema.

 2. In dao package, add CategoryFirstLevelDao.java and CategorySecondLevelDao.java;
    They are interface, which extends GenericDao.
+This is for normal CRUD.

 3. In dao.hibernate package, add CategoryFirstLevelDaoHibernate.java and CategorySecondLevelDaoHibernate.java;
    Use @Repository("<table_name>") before the class definition.
    This is the Implementation of the interface above.

 4. In service package, add CategoryManager.java
    This is a interface.
    Use JAXRS annotations like @Path("<path>"), @GET, @PUT, @POST, @Consumes("application/json"), @Produces("application/json").
    This is to define web service and HTTP methods handler.
    This is also to connect web service and DAO.

 5. In service.impl package, add CategoryManagerImpl.java
    Use JAXRS annotations like @Service("<service_manager>"), @WebService(serviceName="<service_name>"), @WebMethod.
    This is the implementation of the interface above.

 6. In WEB-INF folder, add one "serviceBean" to cxf-servlet.xml